 If nothing helps: citric acid

-Have you tried everything but your favorite shirt still smells bad?
-Then citric acid can help.
+Have you tried everything, but your favorite shirt still smells bad?
+Then citric acid can help to get out even the worst grease smell from your clothes.
 Simply put your bad-smelling laundry in citric acid before washing or add citric acid to the laundry.